szymon33/fullstack-challenge/README.md

 ### Running
-`rails s`
+`bundle exec rails s`

 **Important**:
 The `rails s` will also run `cd frontend && npm run build`.
-Don't forget to install the frontend before run `rails s`.
+Don't forget to install the frontend before run `bundle exec rails s`.
 The `npm run build` will copy static files to the `/public` folder.